Stealth (film): Production

-In August 2002, it was announced Columbia Pictures has picked up Warrior a W.D.
-Richter spec script set up at Phoenix Pictures about a high- tech air force fighter drone that malfunctions, wiping out the better part of an crewed elite squadron.
-Vastly overmatched, a single pilot must attempt to destroy the drone.
+In August 2002, it was announced Columbia Pictures had picked up Warrior, a W.D.
+Richter spec script set up at Phoenix Pictures about a high- tech air force fighter drone that malfunctions, wiping out the better part of a crewed elite squadron.
+Vastly outmatched, a single pilot must attempt to destroy the drone.
 In November of that year Rob Cohen entered negotiations to direct.

 Stealth features several shots of action on aircraft carriers.
 Scenes featuring the cast were shot on board the US Navy aircraft carrier USS Abraham Lincoln, while additional scenes were shot on board the similar Nimitz and Carl Vinson.

 The film was shot in Thailand, Australia (Blue Mountains National Park in New South Wales and Flinders Ranges in South Australia), and New Zealand.
 Cohen cited Macross as an inspiration for the film.

-Featured technologies

-Stealth featured many presently used, futuristic, or theoretical technologies at the time of release.
-These include: